climate-refarm/registry/README.md

 Every update to the ledger must pass these validation checks before being submitting and reflected here.

+## Development

+### Commit Prefixes

+Commits to this repository use prefixes to summarize what kind of change they're making:
+- `code` : A code change
+- `project` : A project is being created or updated
+- `issue` : Credits were issued
+- `retire` : Credits were retired
+- `amend` : An error was corrected (e.g a typo in a serial number)
+- `docs` : Documentation update

 ## Questions

 > [!NOTE]